This article was last updated by on

 • Mow the grass and weeds around the garden to eliminate hiding spots and breeding grounds.

-• After planting, use a floating row cover to protect the new foliage from pests.
+• After planting, use a row cover to protect the new foliage from pests.

 2. Slugs

-Slugs are slimy bugs that infest strawberries by penetrating the fruiting, rendering them unproductive.
+They are slimy bugs infesting strawberries by piercing the ripe fruits and chewing green foliage, rendering them unproductive.

-Slug leaves nasty holes and makes your fruit Unmarketable.
+Slug leaves nasty holes and makes the fruits unpalatable.

 Treatment and Preventive Measures

-• For starters, you can handpick the slugs and drop them in a pan of beer or cover them with salt.
+• Handpick the slugs and cover them with salt.

 • Remove dead leaves and debris from the area to eliminate their hiding spots.

-• Alternatively, you can use a copper barrier to wrap it around the growing bench to repel the slugs.
+• Use a copper wire or strip to wrap it around the growing bench to repel the slugs.

-• If you wish to use natural control, consider introducing hedgehogs, beneficial beetles, frogs, and toads into your garden.
+• Consider introducing hedgehogs, beneficial beetles, frogs, and toads into your garden.

-• Sprinkle diatomaceous earth, a powdery, granular material, around garden beds to repel the slugs.
+• Sprinkle diatomaceous earth around garden beds to repel the slugs.

 3. Strawberry Clippers